Sea goldie

 The sea goldie (Pseudanthias squamipinnis), also known as the orange basslet, lyretail coralfish, onestripe goldie, lyretail anthias, lyretail fairy basslet, orange fairy basslet, orange seaperch, scalefin basslet, scalefin Fairy basslet and scalefin anthias, is a species of marine ray-finned fish, an anthias from the subfamily Anthiinae part of the family Serranidae, the groupers and sea basses.
 It has a wide Indo-Pacific distribution.
 It is found in the aquarium trade.

 Range

-The sea goldie is found in the western Indian Ocean including the Red Sea, and in the Pacific Ocean as far east as Japan and southeast Australia.
-It is absent from the Persian Gulf and Oman.
+The sea goldie is found in the western Indian Ocean including the Red Sea, and in the Pacific Ocean as far east as Japan, the Great barrier reef, and southeast Australia.
+It is absent from the Persian Gulf, Hawaii, and Oman.